pauldambra/pauldambra.github.io/_posts/2010-08-07-odd-odd-odd-login-behaviour.md

 If you hit F3 to search in chrome instead you dim the screen.
 Annoying, no?

 So I travel the dusty highways to the BIOS settings and there's an option to switch the function, erm, function.
 Some BIOS' refer to this as switching "media keys".
-I switch this to enable, boot up and my Fn keys are my own again.
+I switch this to enable, boot up and my function keys are my own again.

 All is well...
            ...